pboutinaud/SHiVAi/README.md

 ### Traditional python install

+This type of install is mostly aimed for development and require some know-how to find the proper Drivers for GPU usage.
+For a simpler install, see [the Mixed approach section](#mixed-approach-recommended).

 To deploy the python package, create a Python 3.9 virtual environment, clone or download the shivai project and use the following command line from the project's directory (containing the 'pyproject.toml' file):

 ```bash